jeffhuang4704/vulasset/DesignDoc.md

 ## Section 1: Overview

-The primary objective is to enhance the performance of the Vulnerability Page, focusing on:
+The primary objective is to enhance the performance of the Vulnerability Page, issues we want to address are:
 - Load time optimization
 - Reducing memory consumption to mitigate potential out-of-memory errors in browsers.